University of Manchester

 The Programme aims to provide trainees with skills that will enable them to be reflective scientist practitioners using a range of psychological approaches within the changing context of the NHS.
 In addition to a comprehensive in-depth training in cognitive-behavioural approaches, teaching is provided in psychodynamic interpersonal therapy, systemic approaches, clinical neuropsychology work, team working and leadership, research methods and other therapeutic and clinical approaches.
 A critical evaluation of all models is emphasised throughout the training.
 There is a strong emphasis on research throughout the programme and students work alongside research programmes within the Division of Psychology and Mental Health in particular.

 The Programme extends over three calendar years.
 For many years we had an annual intake of 24 trainees.
-For the 2020 cohort this figure was increased to 30, which was further increased to 39 in 2021 and 2022, with a further small increase to 40 for the 2023 cohort in line with the additional commissions granted by NHS England.
+For the 2020 cohort this figure was increased to 30, which was further increased to 39 in 2021 and 2022, with a further small increase to 40 for the 2023 and 2024 cohorts in line with the additional commissions granted by NHS England.

 We are proud of the fact that Manchester is a diverse city and are keen to encourage applicants from a wide range of backgrounds and intersectional identities.